Harshith1702/Harshith1702/README.md

 ## ◾ About

 Backend-focused CS student based in **Hyderabad, India**.
 I build real-time applications using Node.js and Socket.IO, and practice DSA daily in Java.
 Clean backend logic, real projects, no fluff.
+I also build data-driven systems — recently developed a full-stack LeetCode tracker with an automated sync pipeline and analytics dashboard.

 Currently seeking **Backend Internship opportunities for Summer 2026**.